programble/lixp/Ideas.md

 on its parent to find a symbol, a namespace would call on each of its 'used' namespaces to find a symbol.
 Only once a symbol look up reaches the `main` namespace and is not found will it officially be undefined.

+### Oh oh oh

+The scope can have a pointer to the namespace it's in!
+That should mean only one global variable, for the treemap of namespaces.